-Burkhard began mission service with the PC(USA) in 1998 when he was named coordinator for special projects with the Jinishian Memorial Program, a PC(USA) ministry with Armenians.
-His work focused on the Republic of Armenia and the Middle East.
-He oversaw the initiation and implementation of new development plans and provided information and advice about sustainable development themes throughout the Jinishian Memorial Program.
+Burkhard began mission service with the PC(USA) in 1998, when he was named coordinator for special projects with the Jinishian Memorial Program, a PC(USA) ministry that addresses the needs of new generations of Armenians coming of age after the Armenian genocide.
+Focusing on the Republic of Armenia and the Middle East, his work with the program oversaw the initiation and implementation of new community development plans and provided information and advice about sustainable development.

 Burkhard – October 15